splunk/public-o11y-docs/sp-oncall/spoc-integrations/uptime-robot-integration-guide.rst

 Uptime Robot integration for Splunk On-Call
 **********************************************************

-Every 5 minutes, Uptime Robot can check up to fifty monitors to determine website downtime and performance.
-In addition to monitoring uptime, downtime and website response times, Uptime Robot offers the ability to create public status pages.
-Integrated with VictorOps, Uptime Robot gives you the capability to seamlessly notify both internal and external stakeholders to application performance issues and downtime.

-Set monitors and thresholds in Uptime Robot and manage associated on-call rotations and calendars, alert rules, and escalation policies in VictorOps.
-Build visibility into website performance and automate critical on-call processes to create efficient incident response workflows and make on-call suck less
+You can integrate Splunk On-Call with Uptime Robot to notify stakeholders of application performance issues and downtime.
+Set monitors and thresholds in Uptime Robot and manage associated on-call rotations and calendars, alert rules, and escalation policies in Splunk On-Call.

-Spend less time worrying about website performance or downtime.
-The VictorOps and Uptime Robot integration creates a holistic system for website monitoring, incident detection, on-call response and remediation.

 Requirements
 =================

-* Versions Supported: Starter, Growth, or Enterprise
+* Versions supported: Starter, Growth, or Enterprise

 Enable Uptime Robot in Splunk On-Call
 ==========================================